mobdim/vialer-js/docs/manuals/branding.md

 * Google Analytics ID

-# Build a branded version
+# Building a branded version
-* Add your brand, e.g. `yourbrand` in the `brands` section of .vialer-jsrc by copy-pasting the `vialer` brand.
+* Add your brand, e.g. `yourbrand` in the `brands` section of .vialer-jsrc by modifying the `vialer` brand or by adding the brand config next to the Vialer config.
 Make sure this is valid JSON.
 * Modify the color palette of `yourbrand` to match your brand's color-scheme.
 * Copy the `src/brand/vialer` directory and its content to `src/brand/yourbrand`.
 Make sure the name matches the key you used in the brands section of `.vialer-jsrc` exactly.
 * Modify the images in `src/brand/yourbrand/img` to match your brand.
 Do not reuse the branded images from Vialer!